“I have a habit of completing other people’s sentences for them ….

 Is that a problem?”

-Was a question I heard pitched during one leadership coaching session
+Was a question pitched to me during one recent leadership coaching session

 That’s because in the disappointingly short list of my leadership qualities at the time … Deep listening wasn’t near the top